 The American College of Education Alumni Achievement Award was created in 2012 and is presented by the Academic Dean during each commencement ceremony to an alum who has demonstrated exceptional leadership and provided outstanding service to the College.

 The award includes a commemorative plaque.
 The honoree will also present an acceptance speech during the next commencement ceremony.

 What is the application deadline?

-The next American College of Education Alumni Achievement Award will be presented during the 2021 Virtual Commencement Ceremony.
+The next American College of Education Alumni Achievement Award will be presented during the 2022 Commencement Ceremony.

 Who qualifies for the Alumni Achievement Award?